 Learn how our DPT students are going above and beyond!

-Hometown: The Plains, Virginia
+Hometown: Forest, Virginia

-What her professors are saying about her:
+What his professors are saying about him:

 What sparked your interest in physical therapy?

 My keen interest in the inner workings of the human body led to my desire to work in the health care field.
 When coupled with the phenomenal experiences I had as a patient in physical therapy, the choice was a no-brainer.

 What's the most exciting part of the DPT program?

 While learning how the different systems of the body interact with the environment has been fascinating, I would have to say that the people are the best part of the DPT program.
 The sense of camaraderie that I have developed with my cohort has made all of the weekend cram sessions much more bearable.
 Additionally, it is encouraging to know that the faculty will do anything they can to help us learn.